Fall of Tenochtitlan: Spanish advance closer

 Díaz relates, "...the dismal drum of Huichilobos sounded again,...we saw our comrades who had been captured in Cortés' defeat being dragged up the steps to be sacrificed...cutting open their chests, drew out their palpitating hearts which they offered to the idols...the Indian butchers...cut off their arms and legs...then they ate their flesh with a sauce of peppers and tomatoes...throwing their trunks and entrails to the lions and tigers and serpents and snakes."
 Cuauhtemoc then "sent the hands and feet of our soldiers, and the skin of their faces...to all the towns of our allies..."
 The Aztec sacrificed a batch of Spanish prisoners each night for ten nights.
 The Aztec cast off the cooked limbs of their prisoners to the Tlaxcalans, shouting: "Eat the flesh of these teules ["Gods"-a reference to the early belief that Spanish were gods] and of your brothers because we are sated with it".

 The Aztec continued to attack the Spaniards on the causeways, "day and night".
 The Spanish allies in the cities surrounding the lake lost many lives or "went home wounded", and "half their canoes were destroyed".
 Yet, "they did not help the Aztec any more, for they loathed them."
 Yet, of the 24,000 allies, only 200 remained in the three Spanish camps, the rest deciding to return home.

 Ahuaxpitzactzin (later baptized as Don Carlos), the brother of the Texcoco lord Don Fernando, remained in Cortés' camp with forty relatives and friends.
 The Huejotzinco Cacique remained in Sandoval's camp with fifty men.
-Alvarado's camp had Chichimecatecle, the two sons of Lorenzo de Vargas, and eighty Tlaxcalans.
+Alvarado's camp had Chichimecatecuhtli, the two sons of Lorenzo de Vargas, and eighty Tlaxcalans.
 To maintain the advance, Cortés razed every neighborhood he captured, using the rubble to fill up canals and gaps in the causeways to allow his infantry and cavalry to advance in formation, a fighting tactic that favored the Spanish instead of engaging in hand-to-hand street fighting, which favored the Aztec.

 Cortés then concentrated on letting the Aztec "eat up all the provisions they have" and drink brackish water.
 The Spaniards gradually advanced along the causeways, though without allies.
 Their launches had freedom of the lake, after devising a method for breaking the impaling stakes the Aztec had placed for them.
 After twelve days of this, the Spanish allies realized the prophecy by the Aztec idols, that the Spaniards would be dead in ten days, was false.
 Two thousand warriors returned from Texcoco, as did many Tlaxcan warriors under Tepaneca from Topeyanco, and those from Huejotzingo and Cholula.